Wings of Gratitude at CSU Palliative Care Symposium 2023

 Update!
 February 15th, 2019

-Hope Made Visible™ in support of Palliative Care and of a broader health care conversation on University campuses.
+Hope Made Visible™ in support of Palliative Care and of a broader healthcare conversation on University campuses.

 At least once a year, San Diego County patients are offered the opportunity to participate and contribute to the worldwide movement with an 8-week series at 2 different locations.
 Through this unique Expressive Art-making process cancer patients have been creating mixed-media art flags.
 Connecting locally and internationally patients become aware of something greater, share purpose, solidarity, their journeys, and resources.
 Together they make hope visible!
 Hope Made Visible™ has been transforming the consciousness of individuals affected by cancer from co-dependency and disconnect to deep interconnectedness by raising empathetic awareness and restoring hope and resilience, proven valuable in an integrative model of care.
 2000+ flags made by people affected by cancer have been traveling and exhibiting in the USA, South America, Europe.